 So far the pros at Total Bliss have shown us step-by-step directions and secrets for Decorating A Christmas Tree and Decorating A Christmas Wreath.
 We’re going back today so that the owner, Nancy, can show us how to decorate a gorgeous Christmas garland.

-This is the finished garland placed on the faux fireplace in the shop.
-It has been further embellished with gorgeous silver trees and dangly crystal beads.
+This is the stunning finished Christmas garland placed on the faux fireplace in the shop.
+It has been further embellished with gorgeous silver trees and light catching crystal beads.

 Nancy recommends decorating one half of the garland at a time, beginning in the middle and working your way toward the end.
 That way you get a better idea of how it’s going to look before you spend time decorating the whole thing.